-1. Combine the ground (green w/yellow stripe) wire from the main panel's ground busbar and the ground (green w/yellow stripe) wire from the sub-panel's ground busbar.
-After these grounds are combined, connect them to the "AC GROUND" terminal.
-Tighten the "AC GROUND" terminal to 16 in lbf (1.8 N-m).
+1. Combine the earth (green w/yellow stripe) wire from the main panel's ground busbar and the earth (green w/yellow stripe) wire from the sub-panel's ground busbar.
+After these grounds are combined, connect them to the inverter's AC GROUND terminal.
+Tighten the AC GROUND terminal to 1.8 N-m (16 in lbf).